danielljeon/docs/devenvs/python.md

 ## 1 Overview

-The following document covers the installation and setup for python to get started with other IDEs and dev envs.
+This document provides instructions for installing and setting up Python to begin working with other IDEs and development environments.

-### 1.1 Install

-### 1.2 System Environment Variable

-### 1.3 Python Virtual Environment

-Normally the python virtual environment creation is handled via the IDE, but if for some reason you want to manually create it and/or learn how it is done, follow the manual setup instructions.

 ---